Lewis727/Natalie_Cao_CSEcon206_Spring2022/FinalProject/Readme.md

 ### 2. Research Questions

-This paper reviews the formation and development of existing major consensus algorithms and points out the corresponding application limitations.
-Proof of Work (PoW) is an original consensus algorithm that requires effort in solving mathematical puzzles.
-It is used to operate at the cost of additional CPU consumption, higher time cost, and lower system throughput, which cannot cope with the quality of service requirements of some scenarios [(Frankenfield 2021)](https://www.investopedia.com/terms/p/proof-stake-pos.asp).
-Besides, Proof of Stake (PoS) is another instrument to achieve consensus requiring participants to stake coins or set them aside to be randomly selected as a validator [(Frankenfield 2019b)](https://www.investopedia.com/terms/p/proof-stake-pos.asp), faces the problem with the decentralization of authority.
-Another algorithm, the Byzantine Fault Tolerance (BFT) algorithm, carries the computer system's ability to continue operating even some of the nodes fail or act maliciously [(Daly 2021)]( https://www.fool.com/investing/stock-market/market-sectors/financials/cryptocurrency-stocks/byzantine-fault-tolerance/).
-However, it is also limited by the size of participants, resulting in low system capacity and appointing leaders vulnerable to targeted attacks.
-At the same time, the fairness of user profit has not reached the expected level of attention.
-Based on the above research results and problems, this paper formulated the algorithm, voting-based decentralized consensus (VDC) of the consortium blockchain to reach better fairness in terms of user benefits and time efficiency under the condition of acceptable energy consumption without sacrificing security [(Sun et al. 2020)](https://doi.org/10.1109/jiot.2020.3029781).
+How to improve the efficiency and security of consortium blockchain?

 ### 3. Methods

 The paper adopts the Model & Simulation method.
 It proposes a new algorithm, voting-based decentralized consensus (VDC), to improve the weakness of the existing algorithms [(Sun et al. 2020)](https://doi.org/10.1109/jiot.2020.3029781).
 First, the model classifies the nodes into different categories, limiting the authority to avoid monopoly and reducing communication complexity.
 Secondly, based on verifiable random function (VRF), which refers to producing publicly verifiable and unpredictable random values [("Verifiable Random Function" 2021)](https://en.wikipedia.org/wiki/Verifiable_random_function), the algorithm includes the operation of "lottery drawing" to avoid targeted attacks.
 Thirdly, owners can frequently switch to ensure the algorithm's fairness; Finally, the algorithm takes assets and reputation as rewards and punishments to establish a strict reward and punishment mechanism to regulate user behavior.
 In this paper, the performance of the VDC algorithm is analyzed theoretically according to the above characteristics.
 The influence of different parameters on VDC algorithm performance is studied through simulation experiments to ensure performance improvement.
-Furthermore, the simulation process also compares the VDC algorithm with PBFT and MBFT algorithms.
+Furthermore, the simulation process also compares the VDC algorithm with Practical Byzantine Fault Tolerance (PBFT) and Mixed Byzantine Fault Tolerance (MBFT) algorithms.
 It proves that the algorithm has apparent advantages in user benefit fairness, time efficiency, and elasticity against target attack and has acceptable extra cost in energy consumption.

 ### 4. Intellectual Merits

+This paper reviews the formation and development of existing major consensus algorithms and points out the corresponding application limitations.
+Proof of Work (PoW) is an original consensus algorithm that requires effort in solving mathematical puzzles.
+It is used to operate at the cost of additional CPU consumption, higher time cost, and lower system throughput, which cannot cope with the quality of service requirements of some scenarios [(Frankenfield 2021)](https://www.investopedia.com/terms/p/proof-stake-pos.asp).
+Besides, Proof of Stake (PoS) is another instrument to achieve consensus requiring participants to stake coins or set them aside to be randomly selected as a validator [(Frankenfield 2019b)](https://www.investopedia.com/terms/p/proof-stake-pos.asp), faces the problem with the decentralization of authority.
+Another algorithm, the Byzantine Fault Tolerance (BFT) algorithm, carries the computer system's ability to continue operating even some of the nodes fail or act maliciously [(Daly 2021)]( https://www.fool.com/investing/stock-market/market-sectors/financials/cryptocurrency-stocks/byzantine-fault-tolerance/).
+However, it is also limited by the size of participants, resulting in low system capacity and appointing leaders vulnerable to targeted attacks.
+At the same time, the fairness of user profit has not reached the expected level of attention.
+Based on the above research results and problems, this paper formulated the algorithm, voting-based decentralized consensus (VDC) of the consortium blockchain to reach better fairness in terms of user benefits and time efficiency under the condition of acceptable energy consumption without sacrificing security [(Sun et al. 2020)](https://doi.org/10.1109/jiot.2020.3029781).

 In general, the main contributions made by the new consensus algorithm include:

--In the new consensus model, different nodes will be assigned different identities, enjoying different functions and dealing with different things.
+- In the new consensus model, different nodes will be assigned different identities, enjoying different functions and dealing with different things.
 Identities can be converted to each other to limit and disperse authority to avoid monopoly;

--The new strategy determines the privileges and ownership of the packaged blocks, which utilize the dual characteristics of unpredictability and verifiable blockchain, assisting in improving the system's strength against the targeted attacks.
+- The new strategy determines the privileges and ownership of the packaged blocks, which utilize the dual characteristics of unpredictability and verifiable blockchain, assisting in improving the system's strength against the targeted attacks.

 Based on the existing consensus algorithm that uses reputation and credit as incentive measures, the asset factor is introduced to the algorithm to further increase the cost of malicious behavior and improve the algorithm's security.